pjvdl/openGBW/README.md

 More info: https://besson.co/projects/coffee-grinder-smart-scale

+It has been adapted to operate with a [ESP32-S3-DevKitC-1](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitc-1.html) board.
 This mod will add GBW functionality to basically any coffe grinder that can be started and stopped manually.

 The included 3D Models are adapted to the Eureka Mignon XL, but the electronics can be used for any Scale.